joshua-9402/cpet-140-final-project/doc/LIBSODIUM_PREBUILT_GUIDE.md

 The generated installers will automatically include:
 - The application executable
-- All required libsodium runtime libraries
+- Any required bundled runtime libraries
 - Application icon
-- Desktop shortcuts (Windows/Linux)
+- Desktop shortcuts (where applicable)

 ## Notes